21 October 2019

 Aro Velmet (EE) is an editor of the Estonian cultural monthly Vikerkaar, a member of the Eurozine network of cultural journals.
 He teaches European history at the University of Southern California and researches the history of science, technology, and medicine in modern Europe.
 His book, Pasteur’s Empire: Bacteriology and Politics in France, Its Colonies, and the World will be published by Oxford University Press in 2020.
 Read Aro’s articles for V/I here.

-Jan Klesla (CZ) is National Coordinator for European AI Centers at the Ministry of Industry and Trade of the Czech Republic and one of the co-authors of the National Artificial Intelligence Strategy.
+Jan Klesla (CZ) is the Director of the Institute for Digital Economy (IDE) and a former economics reporter, editor and commentator.
 He has focused on the digital economy, particularly investments and regulations in the area of the technological disruption of traditional industries.
-Previously he worked as an economics editor for Hospodářské noviny.
+Currently, he externally advises the Czech government on issues of digital transformation and AI specifically, and is one of the co-authors of the National Artificial Intelligence Strategy.
 Read Jan’s articles for V/I here.